 Simple English definitions for legal terms

-Read a random definition: notice of appearance
+Read a random definition: governing law

 Remedy, Mutuality of: This means that both parties involved in a transaction have the right to seek a solution or remedy if something goes wrong.
 This is especially important when it comes to specific performance, which is when a court orders someone to fulfill their contractual obligations.
 In some cases, both parties must have the option of seeking a remedy before specific performance can be granted.